Icinga/icinga2/doc/16-upgrading-icinga-2.md

 The keywords `namespace` and `using` are now [reserved](17-language-reference.md#reserved-keywords) for the namespace functionality provided with v2.10.
 Read more about how it works [here](17-language-reference.md#namespaces).

+### API: schedule-downtime Action <a id="upgrading-to-2-10-api-schedule-downtime-action"></a>

+The attribute `child_options` was previously accepting 0,1,2 for specific child downtime settings.
+This behaviour stays intact, but the new proposed way are specific constants as values (`DowntimeNoChildren`, `DowntimeTriggeredChildren`, `DowntimeNonTriggeredChildren`).

 ## Upgrading to v2.9 <a id="upgrading-to-2-9"></a>

 ### Deprecation and Removal Notes <a id="upgrading-to-2-9-deprecation-removal-notes"></a>